 Being Efficient With Multitasking.

-Here is the trick, to streamline a number of tasks in a group, the tasks need to compliment each other.
+Here is the trick, to streamline a number of tasks in a group, the tasks need to complement each other.
 They need to side up to each other or cross paths.

 For example, around the House.